 Routine self-care of T1D requires sufficient cognitive capabilities due to the complexity of disease management.
 One report noted that in a group of patients with T1D (mean age and duration of diabetes 60 and 38 years, respectively) over a 4-year period, the decline in cognitive function was no different from that in an aged-matched control group (428).
-However, patients with a history of severe hypoglycemia or CVD were more susceptible to cognitive decline than were the control patients.
-Cognitive decline in older adults with T1D often requires simplification of insulin regimens (e.g., moving from carbohydrate and calorie counting to set meal-time dosing or moving from insulin pump to injections).
+However, patients with a history of severe hypoglycemia or CVD were more susceptible to cognitive decline in older adults with T1D often requires simplification of insulin regimens (e.g., moving from carbohydrate and calorie counting to set meal-time dosing or moving from insulin pump to injections).